MProuts/MProuts.github.io/source/_posts/2016-02-21-so-youre-thinking-about-programming.markdown

 savings account, it's sort of imperitive that you slog through it and make it out the other end.

-As much as their marketing departments will try to inflate you with romanticized notions of progress and success whilst shrouding risks with money-back guarantees, deciding to enroll in a bootcamp should be a cold, precise, financial decision.
+As much as their marketing departments will try to capture your imagination with romanticized notions of progress and success whilst shrouding risks in money-back guarantees, deciding to enroll in a bootcamp should be a cold, precise, financial decision.
 You're paying for a service.
-Be skeptical of placement promises — you’re going to have to hustle to find a job, and one way or another you’re going to be putting a ton of time and money on the line for this service.
-And if they do find you a job, just remember that they take a big old bite out of your first year's salary as a thank you to themselves.
+Be skeptical of placement promises — you’re going to have to hustle to find a job, and you’re going to be putting a ton of time and money on the line until you do.
+This endeavor is anything but riskless.
+Proceed intelligently.
+Oh, and just remember, if they do find you a job, they take a big old bite out of your first year's salary as a thank you to themselves.

 So be skeptical, ask for a tours, kick the tires.
-Remember that this is just a vehicle to transport you from point A to point B at lightning speed, and that when you reach point B, you're still more or less on your own to find a job.
+Remember that this is just a vehicle to transport you from point A to point B at lightning speed, and that when you reach point B, you're still more or less on your own and you will still have assumed a ton of of risk along the way.

-Oh, and this might relate more to the program I went to, but I wouldn't be surprised if it was generalizable across most similar bootcamp
-programs:  namely, the intensity was unlike anything I've experienced in kindergarten through Pomona.
-It was
-12 hour days, 6-7 days a week, working your brain to the bone.
-Stem?
+Oh, and although this might relate particularly to the program I went to, I think it it's probably generalizable, and bears mentioning -- namely, the intensity was unlike anything I've experienced kindergarten through Pomona College.
+It was 12-hour days, six to seven days/week, working your brain to the bone.
+(Stem?)
 Whatever.
-Think finals for twice the number of classes for two months straight.
-This isn't meant to discourage you -- some people thrive in intensity.
+The point is, it felt like having finals week for twice the usual number of classes for two months straight.
+This isn't meant to discourage you -- some people thrive in intense situations.
 But intense it will be.
-Just something to keep in mind.
+Just something to keep filed away back there next to *corporate realness*.

 And maybe you decide the bootcamp thing is not for you.
 Maybe you'd rather take your time, maybe you'd rather save your money.
 It's totally possible to get into programming without a bootcamp.
 It's just maybe a little harder and less supported.
 And it might take longer.
-I'm guessing.
+(I'm guessing.)
 But people do it every day, even.
 (Or even, every day there are people who are doing it.)
+(I'm guessing.)

-In the absense of a heavy cash deposit, you may need to perform a little extra legwork to keep your dream tethered to reality.
-But if you can keep your cool when things break, and find some support when you're really stuck, and stick to a super strict part-time/full-time job schedule, then there are free resources available to learn anything tech-related under the sun.
+*The point is*, in the absense of a heavy cash deposit, you may need to perform a little extra legwork to keep your dream tethered to reality.
+But if you can keep your cool when things break, and find some support when you're really stuck, and stick to a super strict part-time (or even full-time) treat-it-like-a-job schedule, then there are free resources available to learn almost anything tech-related under the sun.
 (The internet sun.)
+(Under the sun of the internet, anything, even.)

-Ok, so get thee to a coffeeshop!
+Ok, now get thee to a coffeeshop!